Well it’s look like the party is finally coming to an end. Or at least winding down.

 The FHA market share swelled well beyond what they originally intended to take on, and so this is probably a prudent (and very necessary) move, even if it has the unintentional consequence of hurting the already flagging housing market.

 Look for conventional mortgages to grab market share after the new guidelines take effect in the coming months.
-And if you’re looking to refinance, you may want to get the ball rolling sooner rather than later.
+And if you’re looking to refinance your mortgage, you may want to get the ball rolling sooner rather than later.

 Related: FHA loans vs. conventional loans.